 Identity and Access Management (IAM) is a complex discipline that encompasses a number of distinct tenets, such as Multi-Factor Authentication (MFA), Single Sign-On (SSO), and Identity Lifecycle Management (ILM).
 In order to effectively prevent cybersecurity incidents, organizations must create a strong roadmap for advancing the maturity of their IAM capabilities.
 Focusing on one area at a time with a maturity model for each capability creates a framework of smaller, digestible segments that help to identify your organization’s current status on the maturity and capability scale, so you can prioritize and determine next steps for moving forward.

-In this blog post, we’ll dive deeper into the key areas of IAM and clarify terminology before our live webinar on Wednesday, January 22nd, IAM Maturity Model Overview: Understanding the 7 Tenets of Identity and Access Management, where we’ll walk through each core tenet of IAM and steps to increase maturity.
+In this blog post, we’ll dive deeper into the key areas of IAM and clarify terminology before our webinar: IAM Maturity Model Overview: Understanding the 7 Tenets of Identity and Access Management, where we’ll walk through each core tenet of IAM and steps to increase maturity.

 Securing the New Perimeter